shoumenchougou/BestOpenSourcetools4me/README.md

 ### image

-Best tool of screenshot: [shareX](https://github.com/ShareX/ShareX): Screen capture, file sharing and productivity tool
+- Best tool of screenshot: [shareX](https://github.com/ShareX/ShareX): Screen capture, file sharing and productivity tool

 ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.

+- [ScreenToGif](https://github.com/NickeManarin/ScreenToGif)：ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.

 ### share files